awsdocs/aws-cloudformation-user-guide/doc_source/stacksets-prereqs-self-managed.md

    For more information on regional endpoints, including a list of endpoints, see [Regional endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#regional-endpoints) in the *AWS General Reference Guide*\.

-   The following example includes the regional service principal \(`cloudformation.ap-east-1.amazonaws.com`\) for the Asia Pacific \(Hong Kong\) region, a region which is disabled by default\.
+   The following example includes the regional service principal \(`cloudformation.ap-east-1.amazonaws.com`\) for the Asia Pacific \(Hong Kong\) Region, a Region which is disabled by default\.

    ```
    {